Transitions Central is located at 601 E. Washington Street in Ionia.

 - Contact your local Employment Training Specialist (ETS).
 The ETS will interview the current high school student and complete a transition assessment (if one has not already been completed) then contact Mark Sly, Supervisor (email@example.com)

 - Upon receipt of the transition assessment, the student and family if interested, will be scheduled for a visit to Transition Central.

 - Transition staff will then review the information and talk with the local Transition Coordinator and caseload teacher about the options available to the student.

-- Typically students attend for up to two years but may decide, upon reaching their specific goals, to exit the program sooner.
+- Typically adult learners attend for up to two years but may decide, upon reaching their specific goals, to exit the training site sooner.